 - Resumption of journey.
-If you had to return to Australia during your trip due to sudden serious injury, illness or death of a business partner, this benefit covers the cost you incur to resume your journey.
+If you had to return to Australia during your trip due to the sudden serious injury, illness or death of a relative or business partner, this benefit covers the airfare costs you incur to resume your journey.

 - Sickness.
 An illness or disease which is diagnosed or treated by a medical practitioner during your trip.